 Return to Main Menu

 From the University of Cambridge comes Underground Mathematics which started in 2012 as the Cambridge Mathematics Education Project (CMEP).
 The site provides a library of rich resources for age 16+ students with the aim of “Enabling all students to explore the connections that underpin mathematics”.
-Underground Mathematics is being developed by the University of Cambridge, funded by a grant from the UK Department for Education.
+Underground Mathematics was developed by the University of Cambridge, funded by a grant from the UK Department for Education; the resources are now hosted by Nrich.
 The resources are free for all users; you can read more about the team and their philosophy here.
-Follow Underground Mathematics on Twitter or Facebook.

 Underground Maths have given brilliant resources suggestions clearly mapped to the subject content for the new A Level.
 This is an Excel spreadsheet; for each content statement, Underground Maths have suggested up to three rich resources and up to three Review questions.
 Each suggestion is hyperlinked to take you directly to the resource on the Underground Mathematics site.
 Resources that are particularly good at supporting the overarching theme of Mathematical modelling have been highlighted.

-These of course are suggestions.
+These, of course, are suggestions.
 There are so many outstanding resources on Underground Maths.
-In our department, like many others I am sure we will be exploring the resources and bookmarking our own favourites.

-You will find a growing series of pages here.
+You will find a series of pages on Underground Maths here.
 An introductory post is here and you can view all posts in the category Underground Mathematics.